-Progress in modern science is enabled by sharing.
-However, there are major obstacles that limit the open exchange of data, particularly in neuroscience, where many small laboratories are pursuing diverse questions about the brain using a great variety of tools and techniques.
+Progress in modern science is enabled by data sharing.
+There are major obstacles, however, that limit the open exchange of data particularly in neuroscience, a field where many small laboratories are pursing diverse questions about the brain using a great variety of tools and techniques.
 In mid 2014, The Kavli Foundation initiated Neurodata Without Borders, a consortium of researchers and foundations with a shared interest in breaking down the obstacles to data sharing.

 To meet our goal, Neurodata Without Borders is undertaking a series of pilot projects.
 The first of these projects, Neurodata Without Borders: Neurophysiology, aims to develop a unified, extensible, open-source data format for cellular-based neurophysiology data, one of the most common and important data types in neuroscience.
-A series of high-value neurophysiology data sets will then be translated into the unified data format and shared with the broader scientific community.
+A series of high-value neurophysiology data sets are being translated into the unified data format and shared with the broader scientific community.

 Neurodata Without Borders: Neurophysiology is only the beginning.
 Additional pilot projects are being planned to address other barriers to data sharing in neuroscience and will be announced shortly.